Seth Meyers Blasts Neil Gorsuch Supreme Court Nomination

-In the wake of the third day of Neil Gorsuch's confirmation hearings to become a Supreme Court justice, Republicans and Democrats have for partisanship on the committee.
+In the wake of the third day of Neil Gorsuch's confirmation hearings to become a Supreme Court justice, Republicans and Democrats have blamed each other for partisanship on the committee.
 But it was the Republicans who Seth Meyers slammed for their attitude toward President Donald Trump's nominee.

 Following "A Closer Look" at the ongoing investigation of the Trump team's potential ties to Russia and the president's false wiretapping claims, the Late Night host dissected the cheerful demeanor of several GOP senators throughout Gorsuch's testimony.